delight-im/PHP-Auth/README.md

     // too many requests
 }
 ```

+This method returns an array, `$emails`, containing the old email address of the user (if any) at index `0`, whilst the user's most current, and now verified email address at index `1`.

 If you want the user to be automatically signed in after successful confirmation, just call `confirmEmailAndSignIn` instead of `confirmEmail`.
 That alternative method also supports [persistent logins](#keeping-the-user-logged-in) via its optional third parameter.